 The Board's work seeks to independently and publicly document the scope of the public health crisis in the jails and the criminal justice system's response to understand successes and challenges and, ultimately, ensure that lessons can be learned quickly.

 On April 1, 2020 the Board began publishing daily public COVID-19 updates.
-To observe trends over time, the Board is publishing a COVID-19 summary report.
-This report summarizes data from March 16th through May 8th.
+To observe trends over time, the Board published an updated COVID-19 summary report on June 8, 2020.
+This report summarizes data from March 16th through June 5th.
 It presents changes to: (1) the size of the jail population; (2) the number of people in custody with confirmed COVID-19, or under observation by CHS; (3) the number of staff with confirmed COVID-19; (4) the distribution of the jail population overall and in COVID-19 housing; and (5) the distribution of specific demographic groups overall and by COVID-19 housing.
+The report is an update to a summary report analyzing March 16 through May 9, 2020.

-On May 11, 2020, the Board published a report presenting observational data collected by Board staff using remote access to the Department’s Genetec security video footage system1 to monitor: (1) Social Distancing, (2) Use of PPE Among Staff, (3) Use of Masks Among People in Custody, (4) Phone Access and Cleaning, and (5) DOC Rounding Practices (in cell units).
-Board staff observed housing areas used for Confirmed COVID-19 Patients, Symptomatic Individuals, and Likely Exposed but Asymptomatic Individuals (quarantined areas)
+On June 8, 2020, the Board published its second report presenting observational data collected by Board staff using remote access to the Department's Genetec security video footage system1 to monitor: (1) Social Distancing, (2) Use of PPE Among Staff, (3) Use of Masks Among People in Custody, (4) Phone Access and Cleaning, and (5) DOC Rounding Practices (in cell units).
+Board staff observed housing areas used for Confirmed COVID-19 Patients, Symptomatic Individuals, and Likely Exposed but Asymptomatic Individuals (quarantined areas).
+On May 11, 2020, the Board published its first report presenting observational data.

 In light of the ongoing spread of COVID-19, the Board of Correction will not accept complaints or comments in person until further notice.
 You can continue to contact the Board via: